JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-The browser reload will show that the lists render correctly now.
+After a reload the browser will show that the lists render correctly now.

-### Make it interactive
+### Make the list interactive

 When the user clicks on a list entry, the video player should actually play that video.
 To start, add an `alert` to the
 video the user selects.